mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

-## Deploying Custom Speech Service Endpoints
+## Deploying Speech to Text Service Endpoints

 In this chapter, you'll learn how to:
 - deploy your customized acoustic and language models and create a secured endpoint
-- test the customized CSS endpoint using the web app you deployed earlier
+- test the customized STT endpoint using the web app you deployed earlier

 ### Overview